Standard Development Process

 IRMA regularly reviews and updates our Standards via expert input, and public comment.
 This ensures they keep pace with innovation and evolution in best practice, are accountable to all sectors, stakeholders and Indigenous rights holders, and comply with the ISEAL Standard Setting Code of Good Practice.

-Currently IRMA is seeking public comment on
+Currently IRMA is developing

 Standard Development Procedure